prisma/specs/generators/Readme.md

   - Spec: In Progress 🚧
   - Implementation: In Progress 🚧

-An important mechanism in Prisma 2 is the generation of code based on the Prisma schema.
+An important mechanism in Prisma 2 is the generation of artifacts like based on the Prisma schema.
-This spec describes how the interface for such code generation in the individual languages like JavaScript and TypeScript looks like, and which protocol is used under the hood to achieve that interface.
+This spec describes how the interface for generation in the individual languages like JavaScript and TypeScript looks like, and which protocol is used under the hood to achieve that interface.

 ---

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->

 - [Generator architecture](#generator-architecture)
 - [Terminology](#terminology)